ahmedsalahshihab/BGPProjects/README.md

 - Download and install GNS3.
 You can download it from https://www.gns3.com/software/download.
 - Import the Cisco c7200 appliance and download its image.
 You can import the appliance by following https://docs-v1.gns3.com/1_3RdgLWgfk4ylRr99htYZrGMoFlJcmKAAaUAc8x9Ph8/index.html and download the image file from here https://mega.nz/file/YUYU0C6Y#mlAaugGWoEBIKRRWhBhLG1vJiIP6OtgR-Rev4COWHNw.
 When importing the appliance, you can follow the guide or just select "Install the appliance on your local computer" like I did.
+- If you faced any issues while trying to open any project, I recommend opening the GNS3 application in administrator mode, then opening the project from there.